BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

   3. Hive queries are converted to MapReduce programs in the background.
 This helps developers focus more on the business problem rather than focus on complex programming language logic.

-## 5.Acceptance criteria
+## 5. Acceptance criteria

-The MVP is having a certain degree of acceleration with prefetching mechanism running common benchmarks. (e.g. TPC-DS/TPC-H) as well as other common jobs.
+- The MVP is having a certain degree of acceleration with prefetching mechanism running common benchmarks. (e.g. TPC-DS/TPC-H) as well as other common jobs.

-## 6.Release Planning:
+## 6. Release Planning:

-### Sprint 1: 9/16 - 9/30
+### Sprint 1: 9/16 - 10/6

 -   Have Spark, Hive and Ceph up and running。